HPCA4SE-UAB/Building-a-dataset-for-classifying-OpenMP-parallelpatterns-via-Machine-Learning/Readme.md

 * test_ANN.7z:
     Includes the dataset used in "Training ANN.ipynb".
 The columns in this dataset are: label and one column for each hardware performance counter.

+Databases were normalized dividing all the hardware counters in the each row by the value of PAPI_REF_CYC in each row.

 ## LICENSE (GPL):